bilgrami/hijri-calendar/README.md

-# Restful API for Official, Cultural and Religous Holidays
+# Restful API for Official, Cultural and Religeous Holidays

 This repo is created to display hijri calendar and Official, Cultural and Religeous holidays via restful API.
 Data is obtained from various source such as official [pakmoonsighting.com.pk] government website.